bartdebek/F1-App/README.md

 User has the ability to:
 - Check basic information and achievements of drivers / teams
-- Rate drivers / teams
+- Rate drivers / teams (temporarily deactivated)
 - Check latest tweets posted by particular drivers / teams
 - Add comments on driver detail pages (email verification for non-registered users)
 - Check season rankings